steventang2013/prime-number-calculator/README.md

 Download and install sbt

 ## How to run
-- From the command line navigate to the project location and type `sbt`
+- From the command line navigate to the project location
-- Compile your function with `compile`
+- Compile your function with `sbt compile`
-- Test your function with `test`
+- Test your function with `sbt test`

 ## Recommendations
 I strongly recommend downloading and installing IntelliJ, and adding in the scala plugin as it's incredibly useful.